pyrovski/hole-finder/README.md

 Find aligned chunks of zeros in a file without reading the whole file.
 Some network filesystems (e.g., LizardFS) can punch holes in a file if they can't reconstruct the whole file.
 These chunks come at regular alignments.
 This tool scans files for zeros starting at each aligned file chunk and scans the file until finds a nonzero byte.
-The tool reports the offsets and sizes of detected holes of zeros in the file. their
+The tool reports the offsets and sizes of detected holes of zeros in the file.

 Example: